-On private property:

-- Must have the permission of the land owner. - Must comply with the General Rules of the district plan (signage) and rules 10.7.1.5.

-In council designated areas - Appendix 17 (see over):

-• Must comply with the General Rules of the district plan (signage) and rules 10.7.1.5.
+- 1. Signs on private property: - · Must have the permission of the land owner. - Must comply with the General Rules of the district plan (signage) and rules 11.1.6. - 2.
+Signs in council designated areas Appendix H27 (see over): - Must comply with the rules of the Tairāwhiti Resource Management Plan (signage) and rules 11.1.6.